Netflix/dispatch/docs/admin-guide/administration/server.md

 By default, the config is read from environment variables or `.env` files.

 {% hint style="info" %}
-All config items prefixed with `VUE_APP` are envvars for the Vue frontend.
-These variables are used only during the building of the javascript bundle.
-See [here](https://cli.vuejs.org/guide/mode-and-env.html) for details.
-You will want to include these variables in `src/dispatch/static/dispatch/.env` during build time.
-{% endhint %}

-{% hint style="info" %}
 In general, do not include any quotation marks when adding configuration values.
 {% endhint %}